coffeebe4code/disc/README.md

 - **S**trongly (typed)
 - **C**ompiled language.

 You read that correctly.
-The interpreter and compiler for disc can give you options to control the four pillars of static, dynamic, weak, and strong typing.
+The interpreter and compiler for disc can give you options to control the four pillars of static and dynamic type analysis, weak and strong typing.

 Binaries are not cross-platform, Scripts are cross-platform.
 Developers with disc will be able to choose to create minified scripts that can be ran on any machine, compiled binaries, or both.
 Many developers work on different systems, and the tools output a binary that is specific to x86-64, riscv32, arm32, the list goes on.
 In the business world for CICD, many developers would work on windows, but then pipelines or servers could be linux based, or if the company is fancy, they might even have their developers be on mac.
 We need to make the code that is developed, portable.